Health Benefits Of Cinnamon Leaf Essential Oil: Better Than Cinnabon!

 The oil has a rich chemical composition of vital natural phytochemicals which lend themselves to the oil’s healing abilities.
 The most notable of which are eugenol, linalool, benzyl benzoate and small amounts of a chemical known as cinnamaldehyde.
 The former of which make the oil highly effective as a natural insect repellent, and can be applied topically to help treat and reduce insect bites – as well as any disease or infection that may come from them.

-The oil is usually extracted from the leaves through a process known as steam distillation – one of the oldest methods of distillation currently still in use.
-The method is based on the process of evaporation which is the key method of extraction used to extract the essential minerals, nutrients and phytochemicals from the organic matter – in this case, the leaves of the cinnamon tree.
+The oil is usually extracted from the leaves through the process of steam distillation – one of the oldest methods of distillation currently still in use.
+The method is based on the process of evaporation which is the key method of extraction used to extract the essential minerals, nutrients, and phytochemicals from the organic matter – in this case, the leaves of the cinnamon tree.

 First, the leaves are dried or crushed to help enable the extraction process.
-They are then added to a vat of boiling water and left to boil for roughly 5-6 hours.
-During this time, the steam produced by the boiling water extracts the necessary phytochemicals from the organic matter through the evaporation process.
-The steam then passes into a separate cooling chamber, where it cools and condenses to form droplets.
+They are then added to a large container of water that’s boiled.
+They boil for about six hours.
+This is when the steam filters out the necessary phytochemicals from the organic material.
+This is all done through the process of evaporation.
+The steam will then go into a separate cooling section, where it cools and forms droplets.

-As these droplets gather at the base of the chamber, they makeup the liquid that we know as essential oil.
-It’s referred to as essential oil because it shares the same ‘essence’ or scent of the organic matter that it was produced from.
+As these droplets gather at the deepest point of the chamber, they make up the liquid that we know as essential oil.
+It’s referred to as essential oil because it shares the same scent ‘essence’ of the organic matter that it was produced from.
 The cooling chamber is usually connected to a tap or a flask which used to remove the liquid from the chamber for bottling or packaging.

 DIY Cinnamon Leaf Essential Oil Guide